The Planning Division is responsible for the following:

 County Mobility and Bus Redesign Study

-Given the nationwide trends of declining bus ridership, technological advances and a greater range of available mobility options, Westchester County is embarking upon an overall assessment of its current transit system and a bus network redesign to better meet the emerging mobility needs of the region.
+Given the nationwide trends of declining bus ridership, technological advances and a greater range of available mobility options, Westchester County has completed an overall assessment of its current transit system and a bus network redesign to better meet the emerging mobility needs of the region.
 The approach of this study is to utilize a 'blank slate' strategy to redesign transit service from the ground up by objectively reviewing existing transit conditions and determining market needs.
-This fact sheet provides an overview of the project.
-Find out more about the mobility project.
+Learn more about the study findings and proposed recommendations.
+A Storymap will be posted shortly.

 This Peer Review examines how Bee-Line System peer transit agencies have gone about planning and implementing bus system redesign projects, and is intended to provide a framework for Westchester County in identifying an appropriate approach to undertaking its own redesign effort.